indorif0227/indorif0227/README.md

 # Hi there!
 I'm Furqaan 👋

 Welcome to my GitHub profile!
-I'm deeply enthusiastic about crafting intelligent systems and thrive on architecting resilient software solutions.
-My home base is Bentonville, Arkansas, and I'm always on the lookout for opportunities to collaborate.
+Here is a little bit about me:

 - 🌱 Learning and experimenting with Python and TensorFlow.
 - 🎓 Graduated from the Univeristy of Arkansas with a bachelor's degree in Computer Science.